decentralized-identity/keri/docs/Q-and-A.md

 #### Non-Establishment Event
 To be able to do something with the identifier, it anchors data to the key event sequence.
 So you can so things like issue or revoke a verifiable credential or engage in a transaction in which you give a commitment of some form to some other entity and you can anchor that commitment to the KER log and make it verifiable that way.

+#### Non-transferable identifier
+And identifier of which you can't rotate its controlling private key.
+When the private key for a non-transferable identifier become exposed to potential compromise then the identifier must be abandoned by the controller as it is no longer secure.

+The main innovation of KERI is that it provides a universal decentralized mechanism that supports *both* non-transferable and more importantly transferable self-certifying identifiers.

 #### Normative
 In general, we call a theory “normative” if it, in some sense, tells you what you should do - what action you should take.
 If it includes a usable procedure for determining the optimal action in a given scenario.
 [Souce](https://www.quora.com/What-is-the-difference-between-normative-and-non-normative?share=1).